webrek / laravel-idempotency

 - Handle

-409by backing off and retrying — it means an earlier attempt is still running.
+409by backing off and retrying: it means an earlier attempt is still running.
 Respect theRetry-Afterheader. - Treat

-422as a bug on your side — it means you reused a key for a genuinely different request.
+422as a bug on your side: it means you reused a key for a genuinely different request.

-Comparison with hand-rolled approaches
+Comparison with homegrown approaches

-| Approach | Concurrency-safe | Payload mismatch detection | Replays full response | Migrations |
+| Approach | Concurrency-safe | Detects different payload | Replays the full response | Migrations |

 |---|---|---|---|---|